AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/carousel-banners.md

    To delete a slide, tap or click the slide and tap or click **[!UICONTROL Delete Slide]** in the toolbar.
 To move a slide, tap the reorder icon and hold and move to the desired location.

 1. After you have added the images in slides, you can add a hotspot, image map, or both to your image.
 See [adding hotspots or image maps](#adding-hotspots-or-image-maps-to-an-image-banner).
-1. You can change the visual design and behavior of carousel sets by tapping or clicking the Behavior and Appearance tabs and adjusting how your carousel banner looks or how specific components behave.
+1. You can change the visual design and behavior of carousel sets.
+Tap or click the Behavior and Appearance tabs and adjust how your carousel banner looks or how specific components behave.
 See [managing viewer presets](/help/assets/dynamic-media/viewer-presets.md) for more information on how to use the viewer editor.

    >[!NOTE]
    >